 The Main Street Project of Minneapolis will give workshops on regenerative chicken farming to all who are interested.

 Our Farm-to-Pantry project brought fresh RGFP produce to the Immigrant Resource Center, the La Puente Food Bank, ASU food pantry, and the Boys & Girls Club.

 Once a month, groups of volunteers gather to improve and enjoy the land.

 Community members can sign up to “Adopt-A-Project” during the COVID-19 pandemic.

 Ortega Middle School students will build garden beds in woodshop class that will make up our Children’s Garden.

-We are constructing a bathroom, a brand new Environmental Education Pavilion, and a hydroponic greenhouse.
+We are constructing a bathroom, a brand new Education Center, and an aquaponic greenhouse.

 We will install a decorative fence on our East side to protect crops from deer.

 We initiated a composting operation so we can add nutrients to our commercial farmer’s plots.
 One day, we hope to accept organic waste from residents.